 But how do K-Means Clustering works?

-Let’s say you have some vector that contains data points.
+Let’s say you have some vector X that contains n data points.
 Running our algorithm consists of the following steps:

 Let’s see how can we use it to extract color palettes from mobile UI screenshots.

 Given our data is stored in raw pixels (called images), we need a way to convert it to points that our clustering algorithm can use.

 Let’s first define two classes that represent a point and cluster:

 1class Point:23 def __init__(self, coordinates):4 self.coordinates = coordinates